 Our proprietary Reputational Risk Meter, and Integrity Risk Assessment System provide you with an additional layer of objective analysis that facilitates and supports your risk-based decisions.
-Another key feature of our investigations is relationship mapping, for clear analysis of complex shareholding structures and personal networks.
+Relationship mapping is another key feature of our investigations, and helps provide clear analysis of complex shareholding structures and personal networks.

 Integrity Due Diligence

-Identifying the right business partners to work with remains a key challenge for companies and organisations.
+Identifying the right business partners remains a key challenge for companies and organisations.
 By gathering independent information, we help you understand and assess the integrity risks associated with the people and entities you are doing business with.